Ham Vee One

 03 Thursday Mar 2016

-Posted by mtk in Cactus League
+Posted in Cactus League

 Since we are back up and running it’s probably a good idea to drop a post every day or two to keep us all connected.
 The Giants won game one out in Scottsdale by the score of 4-1 over the Angels.
 Samardzija started and Posey played and Tomlinson and Lollis and Arroyo all looked good.